Evertras/simple-homemanager/02-basic-repository-setup.md

 Nix will only clean up after itself when told to, because it purposefully keeps older generations for rollbacks.
 Don't worry about that for now, just know that you need to run `make clean` from time to time.
 This particular command will remove older generations, for the record.
+You can run it whenever you feel like it, but it will make your next run download some dependencies again.

 ## Troubleshooting

-If anything is still broken, compare your files with [./02-basic/](./02-basic/) and make sure you didn't miss anything.
+If anything is still broken, compare your files with what's in [./02-basic/](./02-basic/) and make sure you didn't miss anything.

 ## Summary

-We added a flake.nix file to define a user profile, a home.nix file that defines the configuration of the user profile, and a Makefile to make it easy to switch.
+We added a flake.nix file to define a user profile, a home.nix file that defines the configuration of the user profile, and a Makefile to make it easy to apply.

 You can now add packages to your user profile, and remove them.